-This type of procedure is often undertaken by individuals who have struggled with excessive mass and are unable to achieve or sustain a healthy body weight.
+This type of procedure is often undertaken by individuals who have struggled with excessive mass and are unable to achieve or sustain a healthy body weight, but it is not to be undertaken lightly.
 If you are interested in learning more about any of the potential bariatric procedures and their effects, request a consultation with Dr. Hérve Gentile in Corpus Christi, Texas to discover all the available options.

 What is Bariatric Surgery?

 The various types of bariatric procedures are designed to induce weight loss in one of two ways.
 The first is to limit the amount of room in the stomach for food; the second causes a condition called malabsorption, wherein certain nutrients cannot be properly absorbed by the body during the digestive process.
 Either of these methods – or a combination of the two – alters the way food is metabolized and stimulates weight loss in the individual.

 There are multiple approaches when it comes to bariatric surgery, each designed to address the individual’s specific physical issues and desired outcome.
 The most common techniques, listed below, vary in terms of their respective benefits and drawbacks and are tailored to fit each person’s own situation.

 The adjustable laparoscopic gastric band, also known as the lap-band, is a small inflatable pouch made of silicon.
 During the procedure the doctor will create a minor incision near the navel to insert a laparoscopic camera into the stomach, and then several additional small incisions through which he will introduce the band into the abdomen.
 The gastric band is placed around the top of the stomach and adjusted according to the patient’s internal physical features.

 The gastric band placement surgery is recommended for patients suffering from obesity with a body mass index (BMI) of 40 or higher.